TheColetrain/thecoletrain.github.io/_posts/2025-03-17-APT-Cacher-NG.md

 # MY DATA
-- You can see that I am not getting everything, but it is getting some and it's hassle free now that it is set up.
+- You can see that I am not getting everything, half, but it is getting some and it's hassle free now that it is set up.

 - ![Transfer Statistics](Images/APT-Cache-NG/Transfer Statistics.png)

-# Additional commands
+## Additional commands

 - for a "do release upgrade" - `sudo HTTP_PROXY="http://192.168.1.125:3142" do-release-upgrade`